-Working Capital Reaches final close of $25.5 million
+Working Capital Reaches Final Close of $25.2 million

 "In line with our zIMPACT program we are supporting the fund.
 The Program offers visibility, funding, and expertise to industry players that use digital technology to increase supply chain transparency.
 At Zalando, we believe tech can be a positive force in the industry and focus our engagement in areas where we can have a systemic impact," said Dennis Hoenig-Ohnsorg, Team Lead Corporate Responsibility at Zalando

 Since its launch earlier this year, Working Capital has invested in companies that leverage technology to bring visibility and accountability to supply chains and increased agency for workers.
-Portfolio companies include Provenance, a blockchain platform enabling traceability; Ulula, a software and data analytics platform to engage workers; and QuizRR, an EdTech company which offers training solutions to advance worker knowledge and corporate accountability.
+Portfolio companies include Provenance, a blockchain platform enabling traceability; Ulula, a software and data analytics platform to engage workers; and QuizRR, an EdTech company which offers training solutions to advance worker knowledge and corporate accountability, and Sundar, an ethical sourcing platform that is transforming the fashion supply chain.
 Working Capital Fund is exploring how emerging technologies such as machine learning, sensors and interconnected Internet of Things solutions can be brought to bear on supply chain labor rights risks.

 About Working Capital